digiblade/food_app_admin/README.md

 ## Introduction

-This assessment demonstrates the creation of a basic Restaurant Management System using React for the frontend, mockapi.io for the backend API, and MySQL for the database.
+This assessment demonstrates the creation of a basic Restaurant Management System using React for the frontend, and mockapi.io for the backend API.

 ## Features